 Humidifiers add the right amount of moisture to your air, helping with illness, dry skin, and distorted wood furniture and instruments.
 Dehumidifiers take away moisture from your home, helping to eliminate bacteria growth, and improving indoor comfort considerably.

 Don’t Dismiss Duct Cleaning

-With the move to become more energy-efficient, homes are often sealed tighter and insulated better to make sure air isn’t escaping while our heating and air systems work to keep our home enjoyable.
-Energy-efficiency is a wonderful thing, but it also means a lower amount of airflow, less circulation, and reduced movement.
+With the shift to become more energy-efficient, homes are often sealed tighter and insulated better to make sure air isn’t escaping while our heating and air systems work to keep our home enjoyable.
+Energy-efficiency is a wonderful thing, but it also means a reduced amount of airflow, less circulation, and reduced movement.
 This can cause the air to become stagnant and contaminants (indoor air pollution) are remaining inside your home’s air – the air your family breathes.
-An air ventilation system monitors indoor and outdoor temperatures and humidity and continuously brings the required air replacement.
+An air ventilation system monitors indoor and outdoor temperatures and humidity and constantly brings the required air replacement.
 This can add 5% to 10% more fresh air every 60 minutes, lowering the concentration of airborne contaminants.

 Get A Home Health Report

 During your next air conditioning tune-up, request a complete indoor air quality report from your air conditioning contractor.
 An expert heating and cooling company like Service Experts will provide a copy of your report with professional suggestions to address these and other air concerns in your home.